Key Takeaways

 Why investors love it: Largest buyer pool in Knoxville.
 Cedar Bluff corridor provides commercial amenities.
 Diverse housing stock from starter homes to executive properties.
 Multiple exit strategies for investors.

-Investor types: All types—flippers, buy-and-hold, rental investors
+Investor types: all types: flippers, buy-and-hold, rental investors

-Tier 2: High-Demand Neighborhoods (75-80% Offers)
+Tier 2: High-Demand Neighborhoods (Typical 75-80% Cash Offers)

 Hardin Valley (37932)

-Median price: $380,000
+Reported median price: $380,000

-Cash offer range: 76-80% of market value
+Typical cash offer range: around 76-80% of market value

 Days on market: 52 days average